Hypofrontality isn’t a word you see every day—but it might hold the secret to why you keep looking at porn.

-How Do You Cure Hypofrontality?
+How Do You Regain Your Willpower?

-To bring the prefrontal lobes back into working order, a two-pronged attack is needed: (1) the old neural pathways must be starved, and (2) new neural pathways must be built and fed, increasing dopamine levels in a way that build up the prefrontal cortex.
+To bring the prefrontal lobes back into working order, a two-pronged attack is needed: (1) the old neural pathways must be starved, and (2) new neural pathways must be built and fed, increasing dopamine levels in a way that builds up the prefrontal cortex.

 1. Starve: Stop All Pornography and Fantasy

-Don’t give into the urge to look at porn.
+Don’t give in to the urge to look at porn.
 As the prefrontal lobes are given plenty of time to rest, executive control will be strengthened over time.